Java Tutorial: Basic Operators Examples

 Java Arithmetic Operators

 The Arithmetic is part of Mathematics.
-So, Java Arithmetic operators mean use Mathematics Arithmetic operators.
+So, Java Arithmetic operators mean using mathematical arithmetic operators.

-Still, the Netbeans application opened then create a new Java application project and give it the name `ArithmeticOperators`.
-The newly created Netbeans Java application project will open the `ArithmeticOperators` file automatically which it's the main and runnable Java application.
-Next, we will put all Assignment Operators examples inside the main method.
+Still, the Netbeans application opened, then created a new Java application project and gave it the name `ArithmeticOperators`.
+The newly created Netbeans Java application project will open the `ArithmeticOperators` file automatically, which is the main and runnable Java application.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Addition Operator "+"

-Adds two values together or left value add by right value.
+Adds two values together, or the left value added by the right value.
 It uses the character "+".

 int a = 200 + 300;